 - Soil Conservationist of the Year

 - For the outstanding soil conservation effort in the state.
 The recipient could be a landowner, administrator or technician who had accomplished the most in all phases of soil conservation programs.
-Eligible areas of effort include small watershed development, soild and wind erosion control programs and others.
+Eligible areas of effort include small watershed development, solid and wind erosion control programs and others.

 - Conservation Organization of the Year

 - For the outstanding contribution to the conservation effort by a state organization during the year.
-Federation chapters are eligible for this category and statwide or local bona fide organizations including but not limited to garden clubs, civic organizations, women’s clubs, rod and gun clubs, etc. Private corporations may also be nominated in this category.
+Federation chapters are eligible for this category and statewide or local bona fide organizations including but not limited to garden clubs, civic organizations, women’s clubs, rod and gun clubs, etc. Private corporations may also be nominated in this category.
 Recipients should have also demonstrated keen interest in projects and programs within the state which deal with basic and serious natural resource problems and should have evolved an action program stemming from that interest.